igor-sb/moving_source_diffusion/readme.md

 ## Modeling: COMSOL Multiphysics / MATLAB

-I simulated the bacteria as a point source that is continuously producing a chemical which is free to diffuse in a rectangular environment with insulating (reflective) boundaries.
+I simulated the bacteria as a point source that is continuously producing a chemical which is free to diffuse in a rectangular environment with periodic boundary conditions.

 **MATLAB instructions**